-In Terence Davies’ The Deep Blue Sea, a cinematic amplification the 1952 play by Terence Rattigan, light is suppressed like emotion.
+In Terence Davies’ The Deep Blue Sea, a cinematic amplification of the 1952 play by Terence Rattigan, light is suppressed like emotion.
 We want both to flood and flare up, of course, but Davies—a master of postwar gloom, the melodrama of self-restraint, low light, and soft focus—knows how to suppress us too, and seduce us with languorous beauty, until we are in thrall to shadows and waiting.

 Not unlike Davies’ heroine, Hester Collyer (Rachel Weisz), who struggles in darkness for most of the film—first as a voice, reading her suicide letter over the blue-black montage of the film’s opening, and later as a woman, beautifully realized by Weisz, who rarely leaves the dingy walk-up in which she is shipwrecked.
 Like Lily Bart, the tragic society girl of Davies’ previous adaptation, The House of Mirth, Hester gives up bourgeois comfort for something higher, which proves fleeting.
 Both women are left with little else, in the end, but rooms of their own.